 The IT offices at Charing Cross Hospital are responsible for the Laboratory Information Management System and associated interfaces for North West London Pathology.
 This includes the electronic result distribution to all users including GPs.
 Any queries regarding Electronic Results can be directed to the Pathology IT offices on ext 17600 or via email to Imperial.pathologyit@nhs.net

-Additionally the business analytics support is provided from St Mary's hospital mint wing.
+Additionally business analytics support from the Pathology Business Intelligence team is provided from St Mary's hospital mint wing.

 KEY PATHOLOGY PERSONNEL / CONTACT NUMBERS: